 Envelope of Money

 I have used both of these methods with my son.
 In fact, we use one or both methods on every Disney trip.
 They work wonders to save money on souvenirs at Disney World (and other places too).
 Instead of constantly bugging me to buy something, he spends his time thinking about what he really wants to spend his money on.
-And, even at 6, he is pretty good about not asking for anything after he has spent all his money.
+And, even at 6, he was pretty good about not asking for anything after he spent all his money.
 These methods also teach him to budget his money and set priorities without him even realizing that he’s learning!

 Limit of 1 per Person